HannahEA/social-network/README.md

 ## Helena To Do ##
-group component check boxes to have group name/follower name as value rather than 'on'
+group members to be stored in GroupMembers table

 ## Hannah's fav colour palette: